|Read the rest of the book here.|

 The father concludes his son is safe to ice skate on the town's frozen lake, but tragically the ice breaks and the father is left to cope with his tragic mistake, anguishing in front of an icon of the Madonna at the section's end.
 I could not help but identify with the father.
 The loss he feels is all too cruel.
 Speaking about the film with two friends at Dot's Diner, they remarked they couldn't stand to watch a sad film.
 "Give me joy, one said."
 I can understand the resistance to sorrow.
 We rather have joy permeate our lives.
 The beauty of the Decalogue, it seems to me, is the director's ability to weave a story that is cuttingly sad but at the same time so neatly written on the human heart.
 The tragedy of Medea (well-done film treatment by Von Trier is incredible) is on one side of the spectrum: a woman exacts revenge on her cheating husband Jason by murdering his paramour, and his two sons (her children).
 On the other side is mirth: perhaps represented by Midsummer Night's Dream: a joyful tale of comedic confusion and complete resolution.

 Each is on the opposite side of a comedy/tragedy stream.
-I should have told my buddies over coffee that it wasn't the tragedy of the boy's death at the end, or the beauty of the father/son relationship at the beginning, but rather life in the in-between, in the interstices, an abstract idea, yes, but well plotted out in this film as a life among people, not an abstracted ethical tract.
+I should have told my buddies over coffee that it wasn't the tragedy of the boy's death at the end or the beauty of the father/son relationship at the beginning, but rather life in the in-between, in the interstices, an abstract idea, yes, but well plotted out in this film as a life among people, not an abstracted ethical tract.
 For example, there is a powerful scene in the film that interlaces both sides of the spectrum: the boy encounters a dead dog in the snow, and asks his father, later, about death.
 "Why do people die?" he asks his reluctant father, at breakfast.
 The father gives a biological response, "the heart stops pumping."
 But the boy wants more answers; he is shaken by the death of the dog and begins to question, so what?
 So what he is able to answer the time it would hypothetically take Miss Piggy to outrun Kermit the frog if Kermit started to sprint away at sixty-two kilometers and she begins to chase him three minutes later at 82 kilometers!
 The scene is poignant and we ally with the boy's emotions; a joyful moment, oddly, because it cements for the viewer the bond between father and son.
-The father is patient, allowing his son to articulate his emotions, his thoughts, without judgement; and the child is allowed his own existential frustration, struggling within himself issues of the existence of a soul, which the father denies, and the certainty of death.
+The father is patient, allowing his son to articulate his emotions, his thoughts, without judgment; and the child is allowed his own existential frustration, struggling within himself issues of the existence of a soul, which the father denies, and the certainty of death.